pingcap/docs-cn/tools/dm/deployment.md

 ## Step 3: Download DM-Ansible to the Control Machine

-1. Log in to the Control Machine using the `tidb` user account and enter the `/home/tidb` directory.
+Make sure you have logged in to the Control Machine using the `tidb` user account.

+1. Go to the `/home/tidb` directory.

 2. Run the following command to download DM-Ansible.